reflectoring/reflectoring.github.io/content/contribute/author-payment.md

 {{% image alt="Wise settings" src="images/wise.png" %}}

+Make sure that you connect a bank account (not just an UPI account).

 Then, all you need to do after an article has been published is to let me know the email address you used for your Wise account and I can transfer the money.

 ## Payment via PayPal